 The other main village on Paxos is Longos or Loggos, a really pretty fishing village with some very good restaurants around the port, making for the perfect romantic place to spend the evening.

 Paxos is a tiny island and does not have its own airport.
 The nearest major airport is on Corfu, well served by flights from Athens and by holiday charter flights from all over Europe in the summer.
-The best way to get to Paxos is to buy a cheap ticket on a charter flight to Corfu, and then take the sea plane or a ferry from Corfu Town to Paxos.
+The best way to get to Paxos is to buy a cheap ticket on a charter flight to Corfu, and then take the ferry from Corfu Town to Paxos.

 Some package holiday companies charter their own boats to take their guests from Corfu to Paxos, while others use the regular passenger ferries.
 In the summer there is a fast daily hydrofoil service from the port at Corfu Town to Gaios, the main town on Paxos.
 There are also private sea taxi services between the two islands, and a car ferry service that links Paxos with Igoumenitsa on the Greek mainland, across from Corfu.